 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-UK Honours degree 2:2 (or equivalent) in Electrical/Electronics
+UK honours degree 2:2 (or equivalent) in electrical or electronics discipline.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.

 Please note: if you are from a majority English speaking country, you may not be required to provide further proof of your English Language proficiency.

 If you do not meet the English language requirements, you may be eligible for our pre-sessional English programme which is taught at our Glasgow campus.

 The tuition fees you pay are mostly determined by your fee status.
 What is my student fee status?